wireapp/wire-docs/src/understand/federation/introduction.rst

 network.

-To enable federation, administrators of a Wire backend can decide to either specifically list the backends that they want to federate with, or those that they do *not* want to federate with.
+To enable federation, administrators of a Wire backend can decide to either specifically list the backends that they want to federate with, or to allow federation with all Wire backends reachable from the network.

 Federation is facilitated by a backend component called the *federator*, which acts as the ingress and egress point for federated communication.